-4.3 Interfaces
+4.3.
+Interfaces

-The "interface" word as many different meanings in the object world and the component world.
-For example, Fractal [9] distinguishes component interfaces and language interfaces (i.e Java interfaces) but they only keep the term of interface which could be misunderstood.
-The interface concept is almost in all component models but sometimes mixed with the port concept such as in Fractal [9] or sometimes completely independent such as in UML [12].
-Interfaces vary from informal texts descriptions in natural languages to formal descriptions such as in WRIGHT [5].
+The word "interface" has many different meanings in the object world and the component world.
+For example, Fractal [11] distinguishes component interfaces and language interfaces (i.e. Java interfaces) but they only keep the term of interface which could be misunderstood.
+The interface concept is almost in all component models but sometimes mixed with the port concept such as in Fractal [11] or sometimes completely independent such as in UML [32].
+Interfaces vary from informal text descriptions in natural languages to formal descriptions such as in WRIGHT [4].
 We distinguish two kind of descriptions: syntactic and semantic descriptions.
-Syntactical descriptions are generally represented by a named type describing a set of method signatures such Java interfaces [22].
-Semantical descriptions are harder to define and are often based on formal theory, such as CSP in Wright [5] or protocols in Sofa [46].
+Syntactical descriptions are generally represented by a named type describing a set of method signatures such as Java interfaces [34].
+Semantical descriptions are harder to define and are often based on formal theory, such as CSP in WRIGHT [4] or protocols in Sofa [35].
 Protocols allow component programmers to define the valid sequences of service invocations through regular expressions.
-For example, if a port provides three services related to network communications, protocols can be used to describe that the open: service must be invoked first and one time, then the send: service and finally the close service must be invoked to finish the interaction.
+For example, if a port provides three services related to network communications, protocols can be used to describe that the open: service must be invoked first and one time, then the send: service, and finally the close service must be invoked to finish the interaction.

-Interface compatibility.
-In ArchJava [3], Component J [48], Fractal [9], a port that requires an interface I_1 can only be used by a port that provides an interface I_2 where the type defined by I_1 is a super-type of the one defined by I_2 .
+Interface compatibility: In ArchJava [36], Component [9], Fractal [11], a port that requires an interface I_1 can only be used by a port that provides an interface I_2 where the type defined by I_1 is a super-type of the one defined by I_2 .
 Validation is achieved through typing rules on interfaces: "[...] types stand for semantical specification.
 While the conformance of an implementation to a behavioral specification cannot be easily checked by current compilers, type conformance is checkable.
 By simply comparing names, compilers can check that several parties refer to the same standard specification."
-[10].
+[37].
 Using these kind of interfaces implies that independently developed software components have to be defined using type-compatible interfaces in order to communicate.
 Depending on the type-compatible relation between interfaces, it will break the independently developed property of components.
-It is exactly what happen in most component-oriented languages that are Java extensions because they rely on the Java type system which is a named type system in which the subtyping relation of interfaces is explicitly declared in their definition.
-Structural type systems [11] offer better decoupling since the subtype relationship is computed from the structure of interfaces.
+It is exactly what happens in most COLs that are Java extensions because they rely on the Java type system which is a named type system in which the sub-typing relation of interfaces is explicitly declared in their definition.
+Structural type systems [38] offer better decoupling since the subtype relationship is computed from the structure of interfaces.
 But structural type systems are less expressive than named type systems (such as Java).
-For example, expressing that "a component requires an Stack" is more expressive than expressing that "a component requires two services push: and pop" because it not sure in the second case that is exactly a stack that is needed.
-In the first case, there is a need for a global stack definition and the defined component will only able to communicate with components that have been defined using the same stack definition such as "a component that provides the stack capabilities".
+For example, expressing that "a component requires a Stack" is more expressive than expressing that "a component requires two services push: and pop" because it is not sure in the second case that it is exactly a stack that is needed.
+In the first case, there is a need for a global stack definition and the defined component will only be able to communicate with components that have been defined using the same stack definition such as "a component that provides the stack capabilities".